tehp/poiuyt/README.md

 The interactive walking game.

+A blivet, also known as a poiuyt, devil's fork or widget, is an undecipherable figure, an optical illusion and an impossible object.
+It appears to have three cylindrical prongs at one end which then mysteriously transform into two rectangular prongs at the other end.
+Also try typing poiuyt ;)

 The GitHub project page: http://dtoast.github.io/poiuyt

 please feel free to submit a fix and we will have a look at it.